wechaty/docusaurus/docusaurus/docs/bot-dev/user-module-contact.md

 ## Contact Class

 Contact, as the name indicates, represents a contact in IM.
-The Contact class provides many function including getting properties, send messages, edit info, etc.
+The Contact class provides many functions including getting properties, send messages, edit info, etc.

 Note that a contact may not be a friend.
 They may just be a member in one of your rooms.